 The U.S. Navy awarded eMagin a contract in 2011 for research and development of microdisplays using Silicon on Insulator technology.
 In 2012, we were awarded a follow-on contract for development of a high-brightness, high resolution microdisplay to be used for head-mounted avionics applications.
-Work on this contract continued throughout 2013 and is scheduled to be complete in 2014.
+Work on this contract continued throughout 2013 and was completed in 2014.